OneMore1/SLIM-Brain2026/README.md

 #### Model Checkpoints

-Our pre-trained model weights can be found in the checkpoints directory:  `./checkpoints/best_model.pth`
+Our pre-trained model weights can be found in https://huggingface.co/OneMore1/Slim-Brain